 Example: In the example above, Jeanette's property damage policy could not be used to pay any of Hal's medical bills that exceeded her 15/30 limits.
 The $5,000 in property damage coverage would cover only the costs of repairing or replacing Hal's motorcycle.

-Liability insurance covers damages sustained by pedestrians or people in other vehicles that the policy holder hits.
+Liability insurance is a form of third-party insurance that covers damages sustained by pedestrians or people in other vehicles that the policy holder hits.
 It applies when the policy holder is at fault for the accident.

 It does not cover the policy holder's own injuries or property damage.